-3.2.5 COOK STREET
+3.3.5 COOK STREET

 Cook Street is within a right-of-way of approximately 30m in width.
 It is considered a 'Commercial street' per the DCAP (2011).
 Cook runs north-south and allows two-way vehicle travel.
 It is also a public transit route and is intended to be part of the AAA bicycle network in the long term.
-Four significant trees are located in linear boulevard in the right-of-way along the project frontage.
+Four significant trees are located in the linear boulevard within the right-of-way along the project frontage.